icrtouch/etal-ui-lib/README.md

  ```
 As you can see, with very little code you can center a box perfectly.
 Note how we did not need to provide a position for the box, as the constraint controller now "Controls" those properties

+The constraintController itself has 4 methods they are as follows, each method take in a Constraint type Object
+ - setX(Controller)
+ - setY(Controller)
+ - setWidth(Controller)
+ - setHeight(Controller)

 At current there are two types of constraint controllers
 CenterConstraint() & PercentConstraint